postmanlabs/openapi-to-postman/TESTGENERATION.md

 EnvironmentVariables options:

-- **environmentVariables (Array)** : Array of key/value pairs to overwrite in the Postman Request Query params.
+- **environmentVariables (Array)** : Array of key/value pairs to set the Postman variables.
-  - **responseProp (string)** : The property for which the value will be taken in the response body and set as the pm.environment value.
+  - **responseBodyProp (string)** : The property for which the value will be taken in the response body and set the value as the pm.environment value.
+  - **responseHeaderProp (string)** : The property for which the value will be taken in the response header and set the value as the pm.environment value.
+  - **requestBodyProp (string)** : The property for which the value will be taken in the request body and set the value as the pm.environment value.
+  - **value (string)** : The defined value that will be set as the pm.environment value.
   - **name (string OPTIONAL | Default: openApiOperationId.responseProp)** : The name that will be used to overwrite the default generated variable name

 Example: